red-hat-data-services/ods-ci/ods_ci/docs/ODS-CI-IMAGE-README.md

 - login to a test cluster with ```oc login ...``` command.
 See [official documentation](https://docs.openshift.com/online/pro/cli_reference/get_started_cli.html) for more details
 - create the namespace/project "ods-ci"
 - create the service account by applying the rbac settings.
 See [this](./ods-ci_rbac.yaml)
 - create a secret to store your "test-variables.yml" file.
-Refer to main [README.md](../README.md) to get your test-variables.yml file.
+Refer to the main [README.md](../../README.md) to get your test-variables.yml file.
 - [optional] create a pull secret to fetch the ods-ci image from your registry if it is private.
 Ensure to patch the SA created at the previous step in order to add the pull secret name
 - [optional] create a PVC to store test artifacts.
 It is embedded in the sample [ods-ci_pod.yaml](./ods-ci_pod.yaml).
 If you don't want it, you can modify the YAML file as per your need